IUNA AI

 The system uses advanced computer vision and AI algorithms to identify even subtle imperfections that might be missed by human inspectors.
 Our collaboration with Audi has been instrumental in refining this technology for high-end automotive applications.

-Auto Scanner v3 / Car body shop
+Auto Scanner v3 / Body Shop

-Release IUNA AI Scanner
+Release IUNA AI Inspector

-Auto Scanner v2 / Car body shop
+Auto Scanner v2 / Body Shop

 Iuna.ai becomes development partner of Audi AG